one of the very few totally exclusive tented camps in Kenya (We take only one booking at a time).

-Deep in Kenya’s Southern part of the Great Rift Valley, between Amboseli National Park and Maasai Mara National Reserve is the Shompole conservancy and where Shompole Wilderness a small and exclusive little camp is located.
-We offer both privacy and comfort in a unique location, close to Nairobi (3 hour drive) and welcome you to join us at our home.
+Shompole Wilderness is a small private tented camp set in Shompole, deep in Kenya’s Southern part of the Great Rift Valley, between Amboseli National Park and the famous Maasai Mara National Reserve is the Shompole conservancy.
+We offer both privacy and comfort in a unique location and welcome you to join us at our home.

 Nestled under the giant fig trees on the banks of the Ewaso Ngiro river, this small, homely and family run and managed tented camp is one of the few places in Africa that combines wildlife sightings in the Great Rift Valley with the stunning pink, red, green and yellow colours of Lake Magadi and Lake Natron, both Lesser and Greater flamingoes and a welcoming Maasai community.

 We welcome you to our home, a place we love, cherish and help protect.